jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The more knowledge the better.
 Unlike nearly everything else in the universe, we knowingly grow, learn, love.
 We are self-aware that we need shelter, food, water, and procreation to stay alive.

-Therefore, unlike Flatland, our planet is not just a place of existence, but a proving ground where the laws of nature constantly probe, challenge, and select only a few to live on to keep playing the game of survival.
-Each of us is a unique shape, the goal is to empower us all to rise above the darkness in this relentless, ongoing experiment of survival.
+Therefore, unlike Flatland, our planet is not just a place of existence, but a proving ground where the laws of nature determine which variants persist and which do not.
+Each of us is a unique shape, tmy goal with this book is to help us all see the gameboard more clearly.

 So let's jump up off the screen and see what the game board of our three dimensions looks like.
+In the next chapter, we'll find it's filled with natural laws making a gameboard that emerges through life's encounter with the universe.

-- Christmas story tie-in, potentially, "such if the power of getting an unknown piece technology, it can actualize a part of our psyche that would otherwise be left dormant."
+- idea: potential Christmas story tie-in, "such is the power of getting an unknown piece technology, it can actualize a part of our psyche that would otherwise be left dormant."

 ## Chapter 3—Game Board: The Emergent Environment